-Canadians love their pets and animals, so it’s no surprise that animal products – including food products, veterinary drugs and cosmetic/grooming products are a growing market up North.
+Canadians love their pets so it’s no surprise that pet products – including food products, veterinary drugs, health products and cosmetic/grooming products are a growing market.

-The following products intended for animal use are classified as cosmetics and are subject to the provisions of the Food & Drugs Act and Cosmetic Regulations.
+The following products intended for animal use are also classified as cosmetics and are subject to the provisions of the Food & Drugs Act and Cosmetic Regulations including mandatory notification of all cosmetic products, safety of ingredients and products, as well as product labeling:

 - Deodorants and Perfumes

-The regulatory framework includes mandatory notification of all cosmetic products, safety of ingredients and products, as well as product labeling.
-We will assist you in all of the regulatory steps involved in getting your product into the Canadian market.
+Our seasoned teams of regulatory experts and graphic designers will assist you in all the regulatory steps involved in getting your product into the Canadian market.
 Contact us today!